Van transport from town of Duvall

 - Apprentices who offer additional instructor support

-- A target staff ratio of 1 staff per 4 students, including 1 staff instructor and 1 apprentice instructor per 8-10 students
+- A target staff ratio of 1 staff per 4 or 5 students, including 1 staff instructor and 1 apprentice instructor per 8-10 students

 - Staff trained as Coyote Mentors